David Gerrard: Medical career

 After his retirement from competition, Gerrard gained a medical degree (MB ChB) at the University of Otago in 1977 and has specialised in the field of sports medicine, mainly based in Dunedin at the University of Otago.
 Over the years he has strongly participated in teaching and research in sports medicine, lipids and diabetes.

 He joined the University of Otago in 1981 and in 2007 Gerrard had become the Associate Dean of the School of Medicine and Associate Professor of Sports Medicine at the University of Otago Dunedin School of Medicine.
 In the 2007 Queen’s Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to sports medicine.

 In 2014, Gerrard was promoted to professor at the University of Otago Dunedin School of Medicine, and in 2016 was granted the title Emeritus Professor.

 Sports administrator

-He has served as an official at the following Olympic and Commonwealth Games:
+Gerrard served as an official at the following Olympic and Commonwealth Games: